The Beach They Called Gallipoli

 On December 21, 1915 the beach was again silent and empty, a tranquil place.
 Perhaps the seagulls and the fish had not yet returned, but the waves still rolled in onto the shore, just as they had done for months, years, decades, centuries.
 But months, years, decades, a century on we remember… Lest We Forget

-Among the plethora of publications being written and released to commemorate the centenary of the events of April 25, 1915, this is a standout.
-By focusing on the place, Jackie brings range of perspectives about the people – the fishermen, the many nationalities who fought and those who defended.
+Among the plethora of publications that have been written to commemorate the centenary of the events of April 25, 1915, this is a standout.
+By focusing on the place, the author brings a range of perspectives about the people – the fishermen, the residents, the many nationalities who fought and those who defended.
 The blood that was shed mixes and mingles into a story of a battle with no heroes or winners – just people and the futility of war.

 Superbly illustrated by Bruce Whatley with collages of photos, paintings, drawings, diagrams, artefacts, symbols and flags, it is a masterful insight into the campaign – its before, during and after.
 The sounds and sights and smells are brought to life through the skilful selection and arrangement of the vignettes that emphasise that while the place shaped the events, it is the people who created and encountered them and their consequences.
 There is no favouritism – it is written and illustrated as though the landscape is the observer witnessing men from everywhere trying to master it – as though that were ever going to be possible.

 While such rich imagery leaves little to the imagination, it inspires the imagination.
 This was not the remote-control driven warfare that invades television news bulletins today – this was face-to-face conflict of a type that breeds the legends that have endured for so long.
 And all the while, the waves lap on the beach.